-Yet, I can't help to think what another would say if the were able to see my own.
+I can't help what think what people would say if the were able to see mine.

-Would they think me damaged?
+Would they think I'm damaged?
 Broken?
 I was already aware of that.
-Perhaps they would find me disturbing or sickening.
+Maybe they would find me disturbing or sickening.
 Maybe it would even drive them insane.

 However, the nightmares were sometimes better than facing reality.
-I could accept the gruesome image that flash through my eyes when they flutter closed.
-How I wished I could do the same with the constant ache in my chest.
+I could accept the gruesome image that flash behind my eyes when they flutter closed.
+I wished I could do the same with the constant ache in my chest.

 After all, it's harder to face reality than delusion.
 At least within the nightmares I could pretend he was still by my side.
-That I didn't have another weighing guiltily on my brain.
+That I didn't have anyone else weighing guiltily on my brain.